I Am So Lucky Everything Works Out: The Affirmation That Actually Rewires Your Brain

 Frequently Asked Questions

-Does the "I am so lucky everything works out" affirmation actually work, or is it just positive thinking?
+Does the "I am so lucky everything works out" affirmation actually work?

-How long does it take to feel a difference with this affirmation?
+How long does it take to feel a shift when using this affirmation?

-What if I say the affirmation but I don't believe it at all?
+What if I say the affirmation but do not believe it at all?

 Sources & Further Reading